 The Penthouse of the Péniche Francette

-Francette is a spot that opened in summer 2021 on a houseboat with a stunning view of the Eiffel Tower!
-The venue offers 3 rooms inside, each with a different vibe.
-We tested their penthouse, which features great cocktails (around €12) and plenty of super tasty small plates to share (expect between €7 and €18 per plate).
-On the menu: sea bream carpaccio, breaded camembert, hot dogs, croque monsieur, strawberry cream puffs, and a “croust’ile flottante” for dessert.
-In short, it’s the ideal place for an aperitif dinner with friends.
-And once night falls, the magic of Paris kicks in, and we always gaze with wonder at the Iron Lady as she sparkles.
+Francette is an address open since summer 2021 on a barge with a stunning view of the Eiffel Tower!
+The venue offers 3 indoor rooms with 3 atmospheres.
+We tested their penthouse with great cocktails (about 12 €) and plenty of super good small plates to share (count between 7 and 18 € per plate).
+On the menu, sea bream carpaccio, breaded camembert, hot dog, croque monsieur, strawberry cream puffs, and floating island for dessert.
+In short, the ideal place for an apéritif dinner with friends.
+And when night falls, the magic of Paris works, and we always watch the iron lady sparkling with wonder in our eyes.

 Tested in 2022 - Invitation